Week Eight: Social Smiles and Interaction

 If your childbirth experience involved interventions and/or surgery, recovery takes longer.
 Be guided by your medical adviser and do seek specialist physiotherapy as well.
 Rehabilitation of your pelvic floor and abdominal muscles now can help prevent problems later.
 If you have any continence issues with your bowel or bladder, it can be embarrassing to talk about.
 However it is important to get the treatment and support you need.
 Many women experience these problems and there are things you can do to be more comfortable and improve your condition.

-Some breastfeeding mothers experience mastitis and/or blocked (plugged) milk ducts in their breasts. these usually occur if something has interfered with effective drainage of the breast during feeding or pumping.
+Some breastfeeding mothers experience inflammation or infection in their breasts. these usually occur if something has interfered with effective drainage of the breast during feeding or pumping.
 If you are sick or run down you can be prone to developing infection in the breast so it is important to be familiar with how your healthy breasts feel and look out for any signs something is different.

 Mastitis is an inflamed area of breast tissue.
-This might be after pressure or injury causes swelling or if a blocked duct puts pressure on surrounding tissue, having the same effect.
+This might be after pressure or injury causes inflammation of breast tissue.
 Sometimes this might develop an infection, if bacteria has become involved.
-You can have mastitis without infection and without a blocked duct.
-And you can have a blocked duct without having mastitis.
+You can have mastitis without infection.
+And you can have inflammation without having infection.
 Because infection can be rapid when conditions are right, its a good idea to consult your doctor if basic management techniques don’t improve things quickly.
 A course of antibiotics might be prescribed even if measurable signs of infection aren’t present.
 Your body’s response to inflammation can be similar to that with infection.
 You might experience “flu-like symptoms” including aches and pain, fever and fatigue.

 In the 20th century, doctors were taught to instruct women to cease breastfeeding immediately if they experienced mastitis.
 This often led to complications like severe infection and breast abscesses.
 Better knowledge about lactation led to a significant change in clinical management of mastitis and now we advice frequent and effective removal of milk from the breast by breastfeeding and/or expressing.
 Application of warmth can help a painful breast let-down the milk and cold after feeding or pumping can ease discomfort and reduce swelling.
 Although chilled cabbage leaves were popular in the past when gel cooling packs weren’t easily available, these are more hygienic and easier to keep on hand at home.
 Talk to your doctor or pharmacist about the best pain relief and rest as much as possible to help your body heal.
 Recurrent mastitis can be a problem for some women and an IBCLC lactation consultant can help identify potential triggers and create a personal management plan for you.